Home

 The Mythic changes to this encounter enforce a strict movement pattern reminiscent of Silken Court from Nerub’ar Palace, and while it does not entirely transform the encounter, it plays much differently and further emphasizes proper baiting and spatial control.

 • Polarization Generator - Sprocketmonger will begin the encounter by marking half the raid Positive, and the other half Negative.
 Contact with another player of the opposite polarization will cause a Polarization Blast, knocking both back and causing them to take very high ticking damage over 8 seconds.
+He will also swap some members Polarization throughout the phase.

 • Foot Blasters now are polarized as well.
 They may only be detonated by those of the matching polarization.
 If a player of the opposite polarization attempts to detonate them, it deals massive damage to the raid, likely wiping it.
+There is also an additional set, so 12 players need to detonate now, up from 8.

 Mythic Strategy